Aros-Technology-Studio/AST-Aros-Financial-Paradigm/docs/api/module_05_bridge.md

 ### `POST /bridge/reverse-tokenize`

-Initiates a request to "burn" on-chain assets (e.g., AFC) in exchange for fiat.
+Initiates a request to "burn" on-chain assets (e.g., ArosCoin) in exchange for fiat.
 This is the "crypto-to-fiat" exit.

 **Request Body:**
 *(See `bridge_request.schema.json`)*